runofthemillgeek/swarnam-obsidian/README.md

 is given as the `src`.
 Data URIs of mime type `text/html` and base64 enoding can be rendered by most browsers including the Chromium renderer Obsidian is built on top of.
 There are no additional build steps involved and thus, this is not a full-blown replacement for something like Sandpack.

+## Contributing

+Spot any issue?
+Have a feature request or idea?
+Feel free to create a new issue in GitHub to discuss.
+(Pretty please do this before you spend your precious time on a PR that might not make into this repo).